shelbyspees/speesblog/_posts/2016-06-24-adhd-treatment.md

 I was STOKED.

 I could finally be good at this amazing job I have.
 I already loved my job but it was so frustrating not being as productive as I knew I could be.
-I just wanted to work and do a good job but it was so hard.

-Why was it so hard?
-Getting out of bed every day felt like death.
-I had good ideas but I had so much trouble expressing them.
-It was impossible for me to tell stories without getting sidetracked or skipping around, which is pretty confusing to listen to.
-I could only tell a story straight through after rehearsing it a dozen times or writing the entire thing down.

-I consistently struggled to make my point in discussions.
-I gave up expressing my opinions long ago.
-Even when I got more confident in my ideas I failed to get my point across.
-It's common for people to interrupt their conversation partner, but I couldn't recover from conversational interruptions the way others could.

-I knew I was pretty smart but I couldn't sound smart or share my ideas.
-I thought I was just terrible at telling stories.
-I was a great teacher and I could explain things well, but I'd still get stuck mid-sentence unless it was something I'd taught many times before or rehearsed.

-Last year I got new reading glasses because I was struggling to read for school.
-Even though I had no problem reading novels or twitter or text messages, textbooks and software docs were blurry.

-I'd read the same sentence 20 times, or I'd get to the bottom of a page and realize I didn't retain any of what I just read.
-These are *classic* symptoms of ADHD but it was completely off my radar.
-I thought my eyes were causing the blurriness, but really it was my brain that was blurry.

 Now when I read technical books and articles, I just absorb it all the first time.
 Like, what?
 I already knew I loved thinking about this stuff but you mean to tell me I can just learn it?
 Just like that?
 I don't have to fight with it for months and months before it clicks?